sebastianvelez/interestRates/PITCHME.md

 Note:
 FSA means Forward Sortation Area and it is larger than a zipcode.
-They restrict the contracts to those with homogenous terms: 25 year amortization period, 5 year fixed rate term, newly issued mortgages, individually negotitated (no broker), without missing values for key attributes.
+They restrict the contracts to those with homogeneous terms: 25 year amortization period, 5 year fixed rate term, newly issued mortgages, individually negotiated (no broker), without missing values for key attributes.
 Data provided by one of the insurers (CMHC) but they claim the contracts of the other insurer are similar.

 ---